The Rocky Mountains in Canada

 Jasper National Park

 North of Banff is another national park in the province of Alberta in Canada.
-Jasper National Park is the largest national park that’s located in the Rockies mountains, covering an area of eleven thousand square kilometres.
+Jasper National Park is the largest national park that’s located in the Rocky Mountains, covering an area of eleven thousand square kilometres.
 It is part of the UNESCO World Heritage Site that consists of some other national parks in the Rockies in Canada.

 Containing mountains, glaciers, icefields, springs, lakes, waterfalls, meadows, picturesque mountain drives etc., this park is full of scenic attractions.
 Some famous ones are Columbia Icefield, the largest icefield in all of the Rockies and famous all over the world; Jasper Skytram, an aerial tramway, the highest and longest in Canada; the Marmot Basin, where skiing is a popular and recreational activity; and other places such as Athabasca Falls, Mount Edith Cavell Mountain, Pyramid Lake and Pyramid Mountain, Maligne Lake, Medicine Lake, and Tonquin Valley.
 You can partake in many activities here, such as camping, hiking, fishing, wildlife watching, rafting, kayaking, etc.